beenbiishop/cs3500-assignment6/README.md

               image files into `Image` objects, and vice versa.
             * `ImageIOHandler` : Implements the `ImageFileHandler` interface for converting images into `Image` objects using the Java ImageIO library.
+    * `ImageProcessorGuiController` : Represents a features interface for the image processor.
+As the user interacts with the program and clicks on features, the controller validates the parameters and executes them.
+It also handles the exceptions thrown by the model.
+        * Implementations:
+            * `ImageProcessorGuiControllerImpl`: Implements the `ImageProcessorGuiController` interface supporting features such as `loadImage`, `removeImage`, `saveImage`, `quit`, and `transformImage`.

 ### Model